KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-01-single-mom-saturday.md

 Single moms are invited to sign up for a free car wash and oil change for “Single Mom Saturday.”

-To participate:  sign up on the [WBGL website](https://www.wbgl.org/) during August.
+To participate:&nbsp; sign up on the [WBGL website](https://www.wbgl.org/) during August.
 The station will contact you back for a scheduled time for your car on the morning of morning Saturday, Sept.
-22 from 8 a.m. - noon at Court Street Ford, 558 William R. Latham Sr. Drive, Bourbonnais.
+22 from 8 a.m. - noon at Court Street Ford, 558 William Latham Sr. Drive, Bourbonnais.

 This event is not sponsored by KCC.
 It is being posted as a service to the community.